renatabiniek/moodbox/README.md

 ## Features
 ---

-The site has a clean, minimialistic design to ensure best possible user experience for the target audience.
+The site has a clean, minimalistic design to ensure the best possible user experience for the target audience.
-The site is reponsive on smaller screens so that it can be used on the go.
+The site is responsive on smaller screens so that it can be used on the go.

 ### Existing Features

-* Nagivation
+* Navigation

   * Conventional horizontally aligned navigation bar is present on all the pages for a consistently easy and intuitive navigation.
-  * Navigation bar is always placed at the top of the page and includes a logo and webiste name on the left, and Home, Log In and Sign Up links on the right.
+  * Navigation bar is always placed at the top of the page and includes a logo and website name on the left, and Home, Log In and Sign Up links on the right.
-  * When a user is logged in, the navabar changes as follows:
+  * When a user is logged in, the navbar changes as follows:
     * username is shown on the far right-hand side of the page
     * navigation links change to Home, Toolkit, Categories, My tools, Logout
   * Category is a dropdown menu, with several category links listed when clicked.